Orbinuity/NmapSpam/README.md

 -e nothing.

-Times:
+### Times:

 the times it runs

-Exampel:
+### Exampel:
 ```bash
 ./ns -e 1000 "10.10.1.1"
 ```

+### Warning

-Note: forthis you need to have the ns file in you working directory follow the install instructions to make it work even if you dont have that file
+Forthis you need to have the ns file in you working directory.

+Follow the install instructions to make it work even if you dont have that file.

 ## Install